voltrue2/cluster-mode/README.md

 Emitted when your cluster master process is ready.

+The callback will be passed the PID of the process.

 ### cluster.worker.ready

 Emitted when your cluster worker process is ready.

+The callback will be passed the PID of the process.

 ### cluster.non.ready